grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< figure src="figure-overview.svg" position="center" >}}

-From what we know so far about the raycasting algorithm we can deduce that we will need to:
+From what we know so far about the ray casting algorithm we can deduce that we will need to:

  - Cast a ray from the player and stop at the nearest wall
  - Calculate the distance from the player to the nearest wall